vladimir-alrayyan/vladimir-alrayyan/README.md

 ## Hi there! 👋

-Hi!
 I’m a Computer Science student at the University of Debrecen in Hungary, with a passion for technology, software engineering, and AI.
 I enjoy exploring new concepts, solving problems, and building projects that enhance my skills.
 Always eager to learn and contribute to exciting tech challenges!

 <!--
 **vladimir-alrayyan/vladimir-alrayyan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.